TanisJam/reposo/README.md

 5. Open your browser and visit http://localhost:3000.

+## Planned Features

+- [ ] Announcements: Important announcements regarding events, missions updates, and more.
+- [ ] Mission Reports: A dedicated area to share and view reports of recent missions.
+- [ ] DM Content Generation: A section for Dungeon Masters (DMs) to create and share content for their campaigns.
+- [ ] Marketplace: A marketplace to view all available items and services for players characters can purchase.

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: